formation options

 The Watchful community discussion area is a very useful focus for personal formation (or for supplementing the more demanding forms of formation listed below).
 Topics germane to the community’s interests are given thorough examination in the free exchange of ideas between community sisters.

-• Newcomers are introduced here and so are new ideas – including many antithetical to the practices and principles of Watchfulness.
+- Newcomers are introduced here and so are new ideas – including many antithetical to the practices and principles of Watchfulness.
+The community sisters do not censor ideas.
+We encourage them.

-• Discussions are marked by personal revelation and by careful and thoughtful consideration of the good faith of all participants.
+- Discussions are marked by personal revelation and by careful and thoughtful consideration of the good faith of all participants.
+We trust careful reflection will lead to wise decisions and we do not judge our sisters.

-The purpose of the private Internal Disciplines area is to offer a supportive environment for Community members who wish to experiment with the principles of accountability and transparency by embracing self-selected disciplines.
+The purpose of the private Internal Disciplines area is to offer a supportive environment for Community members who wish to experiment with the principles of accountability and transparency by embracing self-selected disciplines, allowing for an approach to formation that may be somewhat superficial, but is at least easy to control.

-Members who have chosen to participate this sub-Community regularly post goals and related material (such as challenges and successes, other reflections, or even photos) in their private album for review and comment by their sisters.
+Members who have chosen to participate the “i/d” sub-Community regularly post goals and related material (such as challenges and successes, other reflections, or even photos) in their private album for review and comment by their sisters.
 In return, they are encouraged to offer support and comment to others.

 For more information on Internal Disciplines as an approach to formation, click here.